TaygaHoshi/tt-project/Lists/List of Combat Techniques.md

 ## Enhanced Guard
 **Category:** Weapon attack
 **Execution Time:** Prepared action
-**Cost:** 2 stamina, varies
+**Cost:** 2 stamina
-**Range:** 2 meters
+**Range:** 1 meter
 **Requirements:**
 	Any melee weapon.
 **Effect**
 	Ignores weapon range and precision.
-	Next time a foe walks into or within the range, you attack them with your weapon.
+	Next time a foe walks into, out of or within the range, you attack them with your weapon.
 For each stamina you additionally spend, you can attack an extra time in this way.
-You can spend up to 2 stamina.
+You can spend up to 2 additional stamina.

 ## Curving Arrow
 **Category:** Weapon attack
 **Execution Time:** Action
-**Cost:** 1 stamina
+**Cost:** 2 stamina
 **Range:** Weapon range
 **Requirements:**
 	A longbow or a shortbow.
 **Effect**
 	(Projectile)
 	Ignores weapon precision.
 	Shoot an arrow in a way that it bends and curves around objects.
 	This attack ignores non-magical covers.

 ## Rapid Draw